Enhancing External Validity of Experiments with Ongoing Sampling: Experiments and Results

 We compare our framework with the commonly used baseline method for determing sample size and experiment duration based on power analysis~\citep{deng2021post,xiang2022multi}.
 Although this approach is widely adopted in practice, it does not account for external validity; instead, it guarantees that the sample size is large enough to achieve the desired power for a two-sample \emph{t}-test.
 Specifically, at a 95\% confidence level and 80\% power, the minimum required sample size is given by $ n = \frac{16\sigma^2}{\Delta^2}, $ where \(\sigma^2\) represents the variance of the outcome of interest, and \(\Delta\) denotes the smallest treatment effect the experimenters aim to detect \citep{kohavi2009controlled}.

 Table~\ref{tb:example2} presents a performance comparison between our method and the baseline approach, where experiment duration is determined solely by power analysis.
 The first column displays the results of the baseline approach, while the other three columns summarize our method's outcomes in terms of FPR and TPR, as if the experiments had stopped at different stages.
 More specifically, the second column illustrates the scenario where the experiment is concluded at the \emph{overlapping stage}, determined by the threshold $\eta_o = 0.5$, with the IPW estimator employed for inference.
-The third and fourth columns show the experiment being terminated at the \emph{representative stage}, determined by thresholds $\eta_r = 0.8$ and $\eta_r = 0.9$, respectively, using the Difference-in-Means estimator for statistical testing.
+The third and fourth columns show the experiment being terminated at the \emph{representative stage}, determined by thresholds $\eta_r = 0.8$ and $\eta_r = 0.9$ respectively\footnote{The thresholds here are calculated based on equation~\eqref{eqn:thresholdRepresent}, with the constant \(C = 2\) precomputed for all experiments in this setting and \(\rho = \{0.2,0.5\}\cdot\sup\limits_{t\to\infty}\left\{|\widehat{\tau}_{DIM}(t)|\right\} \).}, using the Difference-in-Means estimator for statistical testing.
 Our framework does not recommend concluding experiments in the unstable stage.

 We observe that our method consistently outperforms the baseline approach when stopping at either the overlapping or representative stages.
-Overall, our method increases the TPR by approximately $37$–$56\%$ while reducing the FPR by about $17$–$29\%$.
+Overall, our method increases the TPR by approximately $28$–$37\%$ while reducing the FPR by about $17$–$29\%$.
 This substantial improvement demonstrates that our method can identify more effective treatments without misclassifying a greater number of ineffective ones.

+Furthermore, we investigate the sources of these improvements.
+By stratifying experiments based on the stage they have reached at the time they first satisfy the baseline stopping criterion, we find that more than 95\% reach the overlapping stage (with \(\eta_o = 0.5\)), and more than 70\% reach the representative stage.
+These proportions remain essentially unchanged when comparing \(\eta_r = 0.8\) to \(\eta_r = 0.9\), supporting the robustness of our chosen thresholds.
+This decomposition suggests that the gains in TPR and FPR primarily arise through two channels: (i) avoiding estimates generated during the unstable stage (5\% of experiments), and (ii) improving inference for experiments that stop in the overlapping stage (25\% of experiments).
+In total, the framework materially enhances treatment effect estimation and operational decision-making for approximately 30\% of experiments when they are concluded at the representative stage.
+Beyond improving the detection of effective treatments, it also provides experimenters with actionable, real-time diagnostics of sample representativeness throughout the experimental process.